rezasalatin/V-BeachNet/README.md

 ```sh
 ./train_video_seg.sh
 ```
+Access your trained model from log/ directory.

 4. Visit the "Testing_Station" folder and copy your data to this directory.
 Run the following command to automatically segment your data:
 ```sh
 ./test_video_seg.sh
 ```
+Access your segmented data from output directory.